tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_6.md

         StateCache<'A>.Instance.Memoize (fun () -> eventuallyFromCache()) (lastEventId, 'A.StorageName)
 ```

-In the above code, the state is function of event id, and so we can use this eventId as the key of a cache that stores the state of the aggregate.
+In the above code, the state is a function of eventId, and so we can use this eventId as the key of a cache that stores the state of the aggregate.

 Note that here the evolve function is used, which is part of the core library.

-There are actually two similar evolve implementation:
+There are actually two similar evolve implementations:

 the basic implementation of the evolve is the one that cannot forgive any inconsistency in the  events passed as parameters with the current aggregate state: